dotnet/docs/docs/orleans/host/configuration-guide/serialization-customization.md

 ## Custom serializer implementation

 To create a custom serializer implementation, there are a few common steps involved.
-You'l have to implement several interfaces, and then register your serializer with the Orleans runtime.
+You have to implement several interfaces and then register your serializer with the Orleans runtime.
 The following sections describe the steps in more detail.

 Start by implementing the following Orleans serialization interfaces:

 - <xref:Orleans.Serialization.Serializers.IGeneralizedCodec>: A codec which supports multiple types.
 - <xref:Orleans.Serialization.Cloning.IGeneralizedCopier>: Provides functionality for copying objects of multiple types.
-- <xref:Orleans.Serialization.ITypeFilter>: Functionality for allowing types to be loaded and to participate in serialization, and deserialization.
+- <xref:Orleans.Serialization.ITypeFilter>: Functionality for allowing types to be loaded and to participate in serialization and deserialization.

 Consider the following example of a custom serializer implementation: